Welcome to our Frequently Asked Questions

 are considered normal.
 These imperfections are easily corrected during the

 initial filling, priming, blocking and sanding on your restoration.
 We do

 not consider dings, minor dents, scratches or any other minor imperfection

-to be defective or damaged for the above mentioned reason.
-All sheet metal
+to be defective or damaged for the above mentioned reason, nor does

-will require some preparation and manipulation during installation for a
+sheet metal, body panels, etc.... will require some preparation and manipulation during

 be aware the